asizikov/asizikov.github.io/_posts/2016-06-12-dev-environment-2016-win.md

 ### Web tools and services

-Besides all the tools above which I have installed locally there are web service I use on pretty much daily basis.
+Besides all the tools above which I have installed locally there are web services I use on a pretty much daily basis.

 * [requestb.in](http://requestb.in/).
 An easy to use HTTP request inspector.
 * [AppVeyor](https://www.appveyor.com/).
 A free CI/CD service for my open source projects.